Great African-American Fiction: Grades 3-5

 Ten-year-old Elijiah Breeze, a.k.a.
 Jumper, is having the hardest summer of his life.
 His father has just died; his mother has moved them from the suburbs to New York City’s Harlem area; and he has to spend the summer at baseball camp.
 Basketball is Jumper’s game.

 This story, based on actual incidents and battles in the Revolutionary War, brings readers right into the action — a 14-year-old slave named Samuel faces a difficult choice when only he can help the colonists during the Battle of Long Island, the first battle of the Revolutionary War.

 A fictionalized story about the life of young Booker T. Washington.
 Living in a West Virginia settlement after emancipation, nine-year-old Booker travels by lantern light to the salt works, where he labors from dawn till dusk.
 Although his stomach rumbles, his real hunger is his intense desire to learn to read.

-Little Koya Delaney has a knack for hiding what she truly feels with her infectious laugh that leaves everyone happy except herself.
-Koya is upset by an argument that her sister Loritha and her dear friend Dawn had right before a double-dutch jump rope contest.
+Little Koya Delaney has a knack for hiding what she truly feels with her infectious laugh that leaves everyone happy — except herself.
+Koya is upset by an argument that her sister Loritha had with her dear friend Dawn right before a double-dutch jump rope contest.